Benjaminpjacobs/rails-engine/README.md

 # Rails Engine

 A sales data api built with Rails 5.1 and Ruby 2.4.1.
 This engine serves up record, relationship and business intelligence JSON for the included dataset.
+To locally run the test suite:

 * Clone down this repo
 * Clone down [rails-engine spec harness](https://github.com/turingschool/rales_engine_spec_harness)